spatialos/gdk-for-unity/docs/modules/player-lifecycle/custom-player-creation.md

 playerCreationSystem.RequestPlayerCreation(serializedArguments);
 ```

+<%(#Expandable title="How do I serialize my data?")%>

-Where an example implementation of `SerializeArguments` could be:
+There are numerous ways to serialize data.
+An example implementation could be:

 ```csharp
 private byte[] SerializeArguments(object playerCreationArguments)